 Identify a Need

 At this stage, your goal should be to generate awareness.
-You can do this by producing content that educates and informs about potential challenges and solutions in the industry.
-This content strategy could involve blog posts, whitepapers, and webinars, or perhaps even social media marketing campaigns to reach a wider audience.
+You can do this by producing content that educates and informs about potential industry challenges and solutions.
+This content strategy could involve blog posts, whitepapers, webinars, or perhaps even social media marketing campaigns to reach a wider audience.
+Sharing industry insights through these channels will help build trust and position your company as a reliable partner and thought leader.

 Research Potential Suppliers

 Once a potential customer recognizes a need that your product or service could fulfill, they’ll start researching potential suppliers.
-At this stage, you need to ensure your digital presence is robust and easily accessible.
-This includes having a well-designed, updated and informative website, a strong SEO strategy, and content that effectively communicates your unique value proposition.
+At this stage, you must ensure your digital presence is robust and easily accessible.
+This includes having a well-designed, updated, and informative website, a strong SEO strategy, and content that effectively communicates your unique value proposition.

 Evaluate Options